reema0814/mslearn-fabric/Instructions/Labs/Getting-Started.md

 1. **Data Factory**: Handles data integration and workflow orchestration, allowing you to move and transform data from various sources into your data platform.

-1. **Data Warehouse**: Lake-centric warehousing that scales compute and storage independently.
+1. **Data Warehouse**: provides scalable, high-performance storage and full SQL functionality for large-scale analytics.
+It supports complex queries, including insert, update, and delete operations, to efficiently handle extensive data sets.

 1. **Data Engineering**: Provides tools and services for preparing and transforming data for analysis.
 This includes data pipelines, data flow orchestration, and data quality management.